chatwoot/rasa-agent-bot-demo/readme.md

 This implementation isn't a recommended set up for production, but just to illustrate the capabilities of the platform.
 Please build on top of this ideas discussed to have in running in production.

-## Steps to get the integration up and running

 Follow the given steps to get your agent bot integration up and running

-### Get a rasa project up and running.
+## Get a rasa project up and running.

 Go to a new directory and create a rasa project.
 If you have rasa installed in your machine you can get it up and running by follow in commands.
 Refer [docs](https://rasa.com/docs/rasa/user-guide/rasa-tutorial/) to get the installation up and running.